McCartneyAC/Back_of_the_Envelope/README.md

 * purchase logo design
 * Publish

+### Honestly
+The key may to take all the model output objects that are generated and to standardize their output into my own bespoke formatting, and then render that into everything else...
+But it sure does sound like a pain.

 ## 1.1 To Do List
 * use {report} package to report models on summary page
 * https://datalorax.github.io/equatiomatic/articles/intro-equatiomatic.html for same